Sell Company Assets Pre Liquidation?

 - Disqualification as acting as a director.
 Max 15 years;

 Creditor interest a priority.

-A director, therefore, must do what is best for all parties associated with the business, and if seen as preferring a Creditor over another, then this, however, may be considered a preference.
+A director must therefore do what is best for all parties associated with the business.
+If perceived as preferring a creditor over another, then this may be considered a preference.